-Scouts and scouters, here is the link to the Council website to look up every merit badge and counselors for that merit badge.
-If you email a merit badge counselor and they reply that they are no longer a merit badge counselor, please forward the email to our zone commissioner.
+Scouts do you need a Merit Badge Counselor, click here for the Council list.
+If a merit badge counselor tells you they are no longer a merit badge counselor, please forward the email to our zone/district commissioner.
 Periodically this may occur and we are assisting council in updating the site.

 Attention adults, would you like to share your passions and skills with scouts, be a Merit Badge Counselor.
 As a merit badge counselor, your mission is to join fun with learning.

 Requirements to become a Merit Badge (M.B.)
 Counselor:

 1. Fill out and submit BSA Adult Application.
 Use position code 42 (no fee required).
 Adult Application may be found at https://filestore.scouting.org/filestore/pdf/524-501.pdf

 2. Fill out and submit BSA Merit Badge Counselor Application, found at https://filestore.scouting.org/filestore/pdf/34405.pdf

 3. Complete M.B.
 Counselor Position-Specific training.
 It is online, easily accessible at any time and takes approximately 33 minutes.
 Go to https://my.scouting.org/.
 Log in or create an account.
 Scroll down and click on the BSA LEARN CENTER to access Position Specific Training.
 Click on ScoutsBSA.
 Click on M.B.
 Counselor/.
 Take Training: “Before First Meeting (SCO_472, SCO_474, SCO_486) and Position Trained” (SCO_471).